habitat-sh/habitat/components/habitat-chef-io/README.md

 To clean your local development environment:

 - Running `make clean` will delete the sass files, javascript, and fonts.
 These will be rebuilt the next time you run `make serve`.

 - Running `make clean_all` will delete the node modules used to build this site in addition to the functions of `make clean` described above.
 Those node modules will be reinstalled the next time you run `make serve`.

 ## Creating New Pages

-Please keep all your documentation in the `content/workstation` directory.
+Please keep all your documentation in the `content/habitat` directory.
-To add a new Markdown file, run the following command from the `www` directory:
+To add a new Markdown file, run the following command from the `components/habitat-chef-io` directory:

 ```
-hugo new content/workstation/<filename>.md
+hugo new content/habitat/<filename>.md
 ```

 This will create a draft page with enough front matter to get you going.